-Art museums have seen a significant drop in attendance, revenue, and programming during the past 18 months.
+Art museums have seen a significant drop in attendance, revenue, and programming during the COVID pandemic.
 Many major performances have been rescheduled and some art institutions have gotten closer to shutting down than we realize.

 As fall brings cooler weather inspiring us to go out and have fun, it’s time to immerse ourselves in the human made beauty that New York City has to offer.